emaesen/blog-template-with-article-photo-video-art-posts/README.md

 This project is released.

 My personal website [epvm.name](https://epvm.name) is generated entirely and solely with this project.
 It provides an overview of available functionality.
 Note that the opening animation will only appear if an SVG file with `id="signature"` has been provided (through the CMS).
+SEE SCREENSHOTS BELOW.

 ## Intended audience